bralixsolutions-stack/Supreme-adventures-/README.md

 # Supreme Adventures — Full-Stack Tour Website

-This project is an original safari/tour website implementation inspired by the structure and visual language of modern East African tour websites.
-It is not a copy of the reference site's source code, branding, or proprietary assets.
+This project is an original safari/tour website implementation inspired by the structure and visual language of modern East African tour websites.  .
 ## Included

 ### Public website